 To determine a newly built home’s EPS, a third-party verifier analyzes the home’s features and construction techniques and tests performance factors such as air leakage and duct tightness.
 EPS is a voluntary rating that builders request before construction.
 A low score means it’s an energy-efficient home with a smaller carbon footprint and reduced utility costs.

 Getting to know EPS is a great first step.
-EPS is an energy performance score that measures the energy efficiency and environmental impact of a newly built home located within the Oregon service territory of Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista.
+EPS is an energy performance score that measures the energy efficiency and environmental impact of a newly built home located within the Oregon service area of Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista.

 Additions to existing homes do not qualify for new home construction cash incentives.
 Additions do not typically qualify for other cash incentives, unless you are replacing heating or water heating equipment as part of your addition, or purchasing a new energy-efficient appliance.
 Windows and insulation installed in new additions do not qualify for incentives because they must meet the energy efficiency standards required by building codes.